Set a local domain to ease local development

 If you’re a web developer you probably do a fair amount of development on your local machine using either the built-in Mac OS X Apache server or, in my case, something like MAMP.
-You can make your local development life a bit easier by setting a local domain, here’s how.
+Because a local web server like this is really handy for testing this, you can make your local development life a bit easier by setting a local domain, and we’ll show you how to do that.

 sudo nano /etc/hosts